alirezabj/Part4-Exercise3/README.md

    - `challenge2<X extends Winged & Bipedal>(X b)`: This method accepts any type that implements both Winged and Bipedal regardless of whether it belongs to the Bird class hierarchy.

 2. Extensibility and Reusability:
    - `challenge1`: This method is tightly coupled to the Bird class hierarchy.
-If you want to extend this functionality to non-bird objects that can fly and walk, you'd need to modify the method or create new ones.
+If you want to extend this functionality to non-bird objects that can fly and walk, you would need to modify the method or create new ones.
    - `challenge2`: The use of generics makes this method more reusable.
 It can work with any object that fits the interface requirements (Winged and Bipedal), not just birds.

 3. Method signature differences: